Detective X: Prologue by Shirley Pesto

 Shortly after he left the detective’s office, he visited his wife at the mental hospital that she was checked into recently.
 He stood with his back against the wall outside of her room.
 His hands rested in the pockets of his beige trench coat.
 It was raining outside; the drops that saturated his shoulder pads hadn’t yet had time to dry.
 Looking down at nothing in particular, his hair hung down in front of his face.
 His intentions to get a haircut had been ignored for quite some time.

 Nurses and hospital staff crossed Takabe’s path without paying him much mind.
 Things were busy and stagnant at the same time.
 He pivoted on the back of his head and leaned for a moment, with the side of his forehead and shoulder against the wall.
 He hoisted himself upright and entered his wife’s hospital room.
-His smooth soled shoes clicked as he took steps with care.
+The heels of his smooth soled shoes clicked as he took steps with care.
 Sitting on the side of the bed, he studied her face.
 She was sleeping, yet her brow was tightly furrowed.
 This slumber was, no doubt, induced by medication.
 At this point, she spent her waking hours suffering from erratic breathing patterns.
 Each exhale was a cry out and each inhale was a gasp for air.
 Her face was cemented in a constant state of agony.
 At least when she was sleeping, she was able to breath normally.

 “Fumie.”
 He spoke her name as a full sentence.